rosie-s/courses/Udacity/02_IntroToComputerScience/Notes/05_Lesson4_Notes.md

 ```

 ## Networks
-> A **network** is a group of entities that can communicate, even though they are not all directly connected
+> A group of entities that can communicate, even though they are not all directly connected

 ### Making a Network
 - Way to encode and interpret messages: